srdmdev8/linux-configuration/README.md

 Now you are ready to navigate through my console and game catalog.
 Thank you for checking out my Linux Configuration Project!

+## Third-Party Resources Used
+- Amazon Lightsail to host my applications server and deploy it on the Web
+- PuTTY and PuTTYgen to convert the .pem file of my private key to a .ppk file as well as remote login to my server